Vepp1/cinemary-api/README.md

 ### Create or edit a post with fields with more than 50 characters.

-- After logging into an account try to to add a post with an exceptionally long title, genre or director.
+- After logging into an account try to add a post with an exceptionally long title, genre, or director.
 - Result: Error will be displayed and a post will not be created.

 ### Like a Post without being logged in.

 - Access /likes and try to like one of the existing posts.
-- Result: Like functionality is not available to logged out users.
+- Result: Like functionality is not available to logged-out users.

-### Like same post twice.
+### Like the same post twice.

 - Access /likes and try to like one post you previously liked.
 - Result: Message displayed saying that duplicate is not allowed.